 The Company transacts with key individuals from management who have authority and responsibility to plan, direct, and control the activities of the Company.
 Key management personnel are defined as the executive officers of the Company and certain other key employees, including the Chief Executive Officer, Chief Power Officer, Chief Technology Officer, and Chief Financial Officer.

 Remuneration to key management was as follows:

-Decen nber 31, 2021 Decembe r 31, 2020
+2022 2021

-Salaries and benefits, including bonuses \$ 664,458 \$ 496,203
+Salaries and benefits, including bonuses \$ 592,784 \$ 664,458

-Stock-based compensation 393,251 178,798
+Share-based compensation 150,604 393,251

-Total \$ 1,057,709 \$ 675,001
+Total \$ 743,388 \$ 1,057,709